Guardians of the Galaxy (film): Guardians of the Galaxy Vol. 3

-Guardians of the Galaxy Vol. 3 is scheduled to be released on May 5, 2023, with Gunn returning to write and direct.
-Pratt, Saldaña, Bautista, Diesel, Cooper, Gillan, Klementieff, and Sean Gunn reprise their roles in the film, and are joined by Will Poulter as Adam Warlock.
+Guardians of the Galaxy Vol. 3 was released on May 5, 2023, with Gunn returning to write and direct.
+Pratt, Saldaña, Bautista, Diesel, Cooper, Gillan, Klementieff, and Sean Gunn reprise their roles in the film, and are joined by Will Poulter as Adam Warlock, Maria Bakalova as Cosmo the Spacedog, and Chukwudi Iwuji as Rocket's creator, the High Evolutionary.